-Intended outcome Success criteria

-Support and improve the mental health Attendance improves.

-and wellbeing of pupils Pupils engage more confidently with

-learning.

-Pupils and families have strategies that

-they can use effectively to regulate their

-wellbeing and anxiety.

-Remove barriers to learning to raise self- Pupils engage more confidently with

-esteem and resilience learning and have a range of strategies

-to support them to overcome barriers to

-learning.
-This supports progress in their

-learning.

-Improve attainment in Phonics To meet at least national floor targets.

-Due to improved phonics knowledge,

-pupils can more easily access the curriculum offer.

-Improve attainment at the end of EYFS - To meet at least national floor targets

-specifically with speaking and listening and ensure that pupils are ready to

-(oracy skills) access their KS1 learning.

-Improve attainment in Maths To meet at least national floor targets

-and to ensure that pupils have the

-relevant skills needed for the next stage

-of their education.

-Improve attainment in Reading To meet at least national floor targets so

-that pupils can more easily access the

-curriculum offer.

-Improve attainment in Writing To meet at least national floor targets to

-ensure that pupils can access the full

-curriculum offer.

-Improve attendance for our more To be at or below national figures.

-vulnerable families and reduce Due to improved attendance, gaps in

-persistent absenteeism knowledge and skills are closed.
+Intended outcome Success criteria Support and improve the mental health and well-being of pupils Attendance improves.
+Pupils engage more confidently with learning.
+Pupils and families have strategies that they can use effectively to regulate their wellbeing and anxiety.
+Remove barriers to learning to raise self- esteem and resilience Pupils engage more confidently with learning and have a range of strategies to support them to overcome barriers to learning.
+This supports progress in their learning.
+Improve attainment in Phonics To meet at least national floor targets Due to improved phonics knowledge, pupils can more easily access the curriculum offer.
+Improve attainment at the end of EYFS - specifically with speaking and listening (oracy skills) To meet at least national floor targets and ensure that pupils are ready to access their KS1 learning.
+Improve attainment in Maths To meet at least national floor targets and to ensure that pupils have the relevant skills needed for the next stage of their education.
+Improve attainment in Reading To meet at least national floor targets so that pupils can more easily access the curriculum offer.
+Improve attainment in Writing To meet at least national floor targets to ensure that pupils can access the full curriculum offer.
+Improve attendance for our more vulnerable families and reduce persistent absenteeism To be at or below national figures.
+Due to improved attendance, gaps in knowledge and skills are closed.